Dinoosawruss/Automatic-Smart-Revise/README.md

+# Automatic-Smart-Revise
-questions on the computer science revision website https://smartrevise.online
+ Automate answering questions on the computer science revision website https://smartrevise.online

 ## Usage
 1. Download **all** files from this repository